modin-project/modin/docs/flow/modin/core/dataframe/algebra.rst

 .. figure:: /img/reduce_evaluation.svg
     :align: center

+This operator performs best when the number of partitions (row or column partitions in depend on the specified axis) equals to the number of CPUs so that each single axis partition gets processed in parallel.

 TreeReduce operator
 -------------------
 Applies an argument function that reduces specified axis into a scalar.
 First applies map function to each partition in parallel, then concatenates resulted partitions along the specified axis and applies reduce function.
 In contrast with `Map function` template, here you're allowed to change partition shape in the map phase.
 Note that the execution engine expects that the reduce function returns a one dimensional frame.

+This operator performs best when the number of partitions (including the initial and intermediate stages) equals to the number of CPUs so that each single axis partition gets processed in parallel.

 Binary operator
 ---------------